IcarusFW/sdvx-practicecharts/README.md

 For experts (*level 19+ players of around VOLFORCE 19 or higher*), try setting Random on for an additional challenge. ^_-

+I’ve also recently found a utility called [VoxCharger](https://github.com/SirusDoma/VoxCharger) that can manage files for your arcade data installation, including importing KSM-made charts, so I’ve also converted these practice charts for use with Exceed Gear data.
+You’ll need [IFS_LayeredFS](https://github.com/mon/ifs_layeredfs) installed in order to inject custom charts into the arcade data, but I’ve tested these out in the game and they work fine.

+They’ve been purposely changed to Level 1 with radar charts zeroed out, so they won’t affect your Volforce rating.

 ## Pattern Charts
 There are a number of pattern charts created so far, including: